-There are two versions of the French catalogue:
+There are two versions of the catalogue in English:

 AN EXCEPTIONAL CATALOGUE-ALBUM FOR AN EXCEPTIONAL EXHIBITION